 Explore beyond the classroom

 Find something you’re passionate about that isn’t your studies, and get involved with that in one way or another.
 Most of your job-applicable skills will be acquired outside the classroom.
-Seek clubs, volunteer positions, jobs, conferences, internships, and other communities that you are interested in.
+Seek clubs, volunteer position, jobs, conferences, internships, and other communities that you are interested in.
 The skill development will come without you having to think about it.
 Who knows, something you get involved in for fun might end up scoring you a job down the road.
 That happened with me and Sophing.
-I stuck with it now I’m working with Western Housing.
+I stuck with it and now I’m working within Western Housing.
 Or I’ve heard of someone volunteering at a radio station because they were passionate about the genre of music they played, and then she got a job at the station.
 That story might have been from Pitch Perfect… I can’t remember.

 Do what interests you